 Action: The State plans to use the below criteria to evaluate revenue sources for water quality improvements.
 Stakeholders have an opportunity to rank the criteria in the table below by allocating no more than 100 total points to the line items you value most.
-Please send your rankings to tax.comssioner@vermont.gov by July 1, 2016.
+Please send your rankings to tax.commissioner@vermont.gov by October 1, 2016.

 Criteria Explanation Degree of Assessment Points Revenue The revenue source's potential to support the Clean Revenue Amount Potential Water Fund or debt service on a bond for clean water improvements.
-Predictability Revenues are relatively constant over time and not a) Stable & predictable, subject to unpredictable fluctuations b) Unstable & unpredictable Sufficiency The revenue source provides the dollars necessary to a) Supports spending finance the desired rate of spending. with/without other sources, (b) Insufficient to support spending Effect on A revenue source's potential to attract outside dollars a) Has potential to leverage, Outside from entities such as the federal government or b) Inhibits outside dollars (e.g., Dollars inhibit another source of revenue federal, other state revenues) Nexus to The degree to which the tax or fee bears a a) Direct relationship to water Water Quality relationship to water quality quality, b) Indirect relationship, c) No relationship Promotes The degree to which a tax or fee encourages a) Encourages positive behavior, Mitigation individuals and businesses to perform on-site b) Does not encourage positive mitigation to improve water quality behavior Administration The degree to which revenues can be collected a) Simple or pre-existing & Compliance effectively, the provision can be enforced, and payers structure, can easily comply. b) Complex or new structure Accountability The degree to which the amount of the tax or fee is a) Transparent to payer explicit and known to those who pay. b) Semi-transparent to payer c) Not transparent to payer Geographic The degree to which the tax or fee applies uniformly a) Source is applied across state Distribution across the entire state. b) Source is applied to particular geographic regions Income Equity The degree to which the tax or fee is based on ability a) Source is based on a to pay progressive income/wealth structure b) Source is not based on income/wealth Other Criteria Please provide suggestions if desired. or Considerations
+Predictability Revenues are relatively constant over time and not a) Stable & predictable, • subject to unpredictable fluctuations b) Unstable & unpredictable Sufficiency The revenue source provides the dollars necessary to a) Supports spending • finance the desired rate of spending. with/without other sources, (b) Insufficient to support spending Effect on A revenue source's potential to attract outside dollars a) Who does the source target?
+Outside from entities such as the federal government or b) What are the potential Dollars inhibit another source of revenue. consequences? c) Attracts or inhibits outside dollars?
+Economic The entities that a revenue source targets and the Impact potential economic consequences of that revenue P source.
+Nexus to The degree to which the tax or fee bears a a) Direct relationship to water Water Quality relationship to water quality quality, , , , b) Indirect relationship, c) No relationship Promotes The degree to which a tax or fee encourages a) Encourages positive behavior, Mitigation individuals and businesses to perform on-site b) Does not encourage positive · · mitigation to improve water quality behavior Administration The degree to which revenues can be collected a) Simple or pre-existing & Compliance effectively, the provision can be enforced, and payers structure, can easily comply. b) Complex or new structure Accountability The degree to which the amount of the tax or fee is a) Transparent to payer , explicit and known to those who pay. b) Semi-transparent to payer c) Not transparent to payer Geographic The degree to which the tax or fee applies uniformly a) Source is applied across state Distribution across the entire state. b) Source is applied to particular geographic regions Income Equity The degree to which the tax or fee is based on ability a) Source is based on a to pay progressive income/wealth structure b) Source is not based on income/wealth Other Criteria Please provide suggestions if desired. -, or , 33 , 122 22 Considerations